/

 • And finally, people hate cumbersome wordings and giant feature lists

 Regarding the last point, when your future customers land on your pricing page, they expect to see a concise feature comparison facilitating them to make a purchase decision.
-They don’t actually need a dozen functionalities on your list as they care about 2-3 main features and probably a couple of more specific ones.
+They don't need a dozen functionalities on your list, as they care about 2-3 main features and probably a few more specific ones.

 Focus on having these three price strategy pillars on your pricing page:

-2. Packages that contain features crucial for a particular customers group
+2. Packages that contain features crucial for a particular customer group;

-For example, take a look at the Evernote’s pricing page.
+For example, take a look at Evernote's pricing page.

 Evernote pricing plans

-The plans’ structure is clear and comprehensive.
-The prices are adjusting dynamically depending on the customer’s IP address.
+The plans' structure is clear and comprehensive.
+The prices adjust dynamically depending on the customer's IP address.
 The concise feature comparison is easy to understand.
-For those who need more details, the extended features list is available.
+The extended features list is available for those who need more details.

 Evernote extended feature list

 The FAQ is organized in a drop-down list.
-Below the FAQ section, Help center and Contact us icons invite to connect in case of additional questions.
+Below the FAQ section, Help Center and Contact Us icons invite users to connect in case they have additional questions.

 Evernote FAQ section

-Here are some more details you may want to consider implementing on your pricing page.
+You may want to consider implementing more details on your pricing page.

 FAQ and support